alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h4 id="driving"> 2.2.4 Driving </h4>

 For thoses are tempted to use a car around Stuttgart there are few things you need to know.
-First of I would say it is worth for many reasons (cheaper than commuting, SPLTr,  travels to black forest/europe/etc., hollidays with other interns, live closer to work, etc.).
-However, Germany has some STRICT ecological restriction regarding diesel cars allowed in certain areas.
+It can be worth it to have a car for many reasons: cheaper commute, you can be a driver on SPLTr, you can easily travel to the Black Forest and the rest of Europe, you can take holidays with other interns, and live closer to work.
+However, Germany has some STRICT environmental restrictions regarding diesel cars allowed in certain areas.

-There is an environment restriction for diesel cars.
 Some diesel cars are not allowed to drive in certain zones.
-The fine is 80€.
-This is rather serious as in some areas the air quality is extremely bad.
-The restriction is about the particle emissions (how the engine burns the fuel) so there is nothing we could do about it.
+The fine for doing so is 80€.
+The restrictions are in place to increase air quality and are based on how the car engine burns fuel, emitting particles.

-<b> IMPORTANT NOTE: The restriction is ONLY about diesel cars.
-Gasole cars can drive freely no matter how fuel efficient they are.</b>
+<b> IMPORTANT NOTE: The restriction is ONLY for cars with diesel engines.
+Gasoline cars can drive freely no matter how fuel efficient they are.</b>

-Currently the only diesel cars allowed to drive in Stuttgart/Leonberg are thoses with a EURO-class of 5 or more, however the change from "class 4" to "class 5" is relatively new so there is a transition period (I am currently driving an EURO-class 4 and do not have problems with it).
-For the sake of the environment we'll highly recommand anyone who plans on buying/renting/using a car in this area to follow the environmental norms.
+Currently the only diesel cars allowed to drive in Stuttgart and Leonberg are those with a EURO-class of 5 or more, however the change from "class 4" to "class 5" is relatively new so there is a transition period (I am currently driving an EURO-class 4 and do not have problems with it).
+For the sake of the environment we'll highly recommend anyone who plans on buying/renting/using a car in this area to follow the environmental norms.

 ![](assets/images/umwelt-plakette.jpg)

 If you are driving a diesel car, you will need a Umwelt-Plakette.
-You can buy them at any car retail store (7€) or any civil office.
-You will only need to bring your car papers with your driving license, there isn no further document required.
+You can buy them at any car retail store (7€) or any civil office (aka Rathaus).
+You will need to bring your car papers with your driving license to obtain the Umwelt-Plakette.

 Info:
 <br/>